Guest Artists

 Opus Handbell Ensemble

-Opus Handbell Ensemble, Inc., a non-profit organization, has been a group of aspiring musicians in Modesto since 1992.
-They are currently 13 ringers strong, and have been under the artistic direction of Richard J. Colla since 1995.
-With over 140 combined years of ringing experience, they perform on five octaves of Malmark handbells, four-plus octaves of Malmark tone chimes and occasionally, a selection of Whitechapel handbells.
+Opus Handbell Ensemble, Inc., a 501c3 non-profit organization, has been a group of aspiring musicians in Modesto since 1992.
+They are currently 14 ringers strong and now under the direction of Lisa Traughber, as artistic director Rich Colla retired in June of 2024.
+With over 150 combined years of ringing experience, they perform on five-plus octaves of Malmark handbells, five-plus octaves of Malmark tone chimes and occasionally, a selection of Whitechapel handbells.

 Handbells are a unique instrument requiring precision eye-hand coordination, music reading ability and a willingness to work as a team.
 Repertoire for this art form ranges from classical Bach to Heavy Metal and Rock 'n' Roll.
 Opus is known throughout the handbell community for reflecting, in bronze, the artistic interpretation of the director.
 They bring musicality and depth to a performance beyond the expectations of the listening and viewing audience.